cbs-news-data/wage-theft-data/tasks/6-generate-state-reports/output/new_hampshire-wage-theft-report.md

 ### Overall amounts

-The data obtained by CBS News shows that, since 1970, 8200 wage theft claims were filed with the New Hampshire Department of Labor.
-The total amount claimed was 45708900.0.
+The data obtained by CBS News shows that, since 1970, 8,200 wage theft claims were filed with the New Hampshire Department of Labor.
+The total amount owed was $42,787,166.00.

-The median amount claimed was 1017.0.
+The median amount for each case was $920.00.
 Here's how losing that amount could impact an average worker in new_hampshire

-1017.0 is the equivalent of:
+$920.00 is the equivalent of:
 * 1 weeks of pay for the average worker in new_hampshire.
-* 1 months of rent for the average renter in new_hampshire or 1 months of mortgage payments for the average homeowner in new_hampshire.
+* 1 months of rent for the average renter in new_hampshire or 0 months of mortgage payments for the average homeowner in new_hampshire.
-* 253 tanks of gas for the average driver in new_hampshire.
-* 4 weeks of groceries for the average family in new_hampshire.\
+* 3 weeks of groceries for the average family in new_hampshire.

 ### Amounts paid to claimants

-0.3935365853658537% of the 8200 wage theft cases provided by the New Hampshire Department of Labor resulted in a payment to the claimant.
+0%% of the 8,200 wage theft cases provided by the New Hampshire Department of Labor resulted in a payment to the claimant.

-The total amount paid to claimants was 7670262.0.
+The total amount paid to claimants was $7,670,262.00.

 Just because a person was paid doesn't mean they were paid the full amount they claimed.
 The median amount paid was 0.0.
 0.24292682926829268% of the cases paid were paid in full.